ColoBrod/rsp_docs/account_overview.md

 ### Removing banner "TEST SITE" from the top
 1. `includes/twig_templates/layout.html.twig`.
 Comment **\<span\>** tag at the top.
 2.
 :question: I think, it would be better to add a variable to `configure.php` - `CFG::$productionMode` or something of this sort.
 Which can be either `true` of `false`.
-Banners, emails, displaying errors, etc will be
+Banners, emails, displaying errors, etc will be enabled/disabled automatically, depending on it's state.
+This way we can simplify updating process and prevent some errors.

 #  class Issues
 :exclamation: Original functions of `Issues::$onHold` and `Issues::$redFlag` were located in `account_overview.php` or in `admin_service_stats` (were 2 pretty much same pieces of code).